c4pt000/xscreensaver/README.md

 ```

 cat /etc/pam.d/system-auth
+# dont use fprint here or risk getting locked out of lightdm, gdm
+* use with caution can lock lightdm or gdm unless another tty is opened with crtl-alt-F2->F5

 ```
 # Modified system-auth for multi-factor authentication

-use here with caution can lock lightdm or gdm unless another tty is opened with crtl-alt-F2->F5
 #auth            sufficient      pam_fprint.so
 #auth            sufficient      pam_fprintd.so